nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Finding the calorie content of a food item: `find`

-Finds the calorie content of a food item for 1 serving in kcal.
+Finds the calorie content of a food item.

 Format: `find FOOD`

-* Only the calorie contents of some common food items are included.
+* Only the calorie contents of some food items are included.
+Refer to the list of food items [here](#food-items).
 * If the user has entered a specific food item before, the `find` command will return the average calories of that specific food item that the user has specified